 For the less experienced hiker, or perhaps families with children, there are easier options available that still exposes you to the true spirit of the Himalayas.

 Famously described by travel writer Bill Tilman as “one of the world’s most beautiful valleys”, the Langtang Valley Trek is one of the easiest and most popular treks in Nepal.

-Located in the Annapurna region, the trek commonly takes 10-12 days, however, it can actually be completed in just one week.
+Located north of Kathmandu near the border with Tibet, the trek commonly takes 10-12 days, however, it can actually be completed in just one week.

 Set in a wild and remote landscape that is ever-changing, the Langtang Valley Trek takes hikers through deep gorges, farming pastures, semi-arid zones and sub-tropical forests.